neondatabase/website/content/docs/guides/partner-billing.md

 * `autoscaling_limit_max_cu` &#8212; Sets a hard limit on how much compute an endpoint can consume in response to increased demand.
 For more info on min and max cpu limits, see [Autoscaling](/docs/guides/autoscaling-guide).
 * `suspend_timeout_seconds` &#8212; Sets how long an endpoint's alloted compute will remain alive with no current demand.
 After the timeout period, the endpoint is suspended until demand picks up.
 For more info, see [Autosuspend](/docs/guides/auto-suspend-guide).

-There are several ways you can set these endpoint settings using the Neon API: you can set project-level defaults that apply for any new computes created in the project, you can define the endpoint settings when creating a new branch, or you can adjust these settings when createing or updating an endpoint for an existing branch.
+There are several ways you can set these endpoint settings using the Neon API: you can set project-level defaults that apply for any new computes created in the project, you can define the endpoint settings when creating a new branch, or you can adjust these settings when creating or updating an endpoint for an existing branch.

 See these sample CURL requests for each method.